 It was from top to bottom corrupt.

-Two years after the report was released, the commission's own chairman admitted it was set up to fail.
+Two years after the report was released, the commission's own chairman admitted that it was set up to fail.

 Beginning in the first hours after the attacks on the World Trade Center and the Pentagon, the Bush administration began leveraging the tragedy to launch their next project, a so-called global war on terror.

-How did a terror network, closely monitored by the United States intelligence agencies, including a unit dedicated to following them at CIA headquarters in Langley?
+In a normal country, its leaders would insist on an answer to the simple question, how did a terror network closely monitored by the United States intelligence agencies, including a unit dedicated to following them at CIA headquarters in Langley, how did a group like that manage to pull off the 9-11 attacks in broad daylight?

 That's the question.

-But this is not a normal country, and it was never answered.
+But this is not a normal country and it was never answered.

 In fact, the Bush administration ferociously opposed any attempt to look carefully at what happened that day.